flowchain/devify-server/README.md

 ## What's a Devify ?

 Devify is a sub-project of [WoT.City](https://wotcity.com/WoTCity-WhitePaper.pdf) software framework that it proposes a new design software architecture for the development of interoperable Internet of Things (IoT) application server on IoT devices.
-To begin creating and developing customized such IoT application servers, the Devify provides several boilerplates (project templates) can be used immediately.
+To begin creating and developing customized such IoT application servers, the Devify provides several boilerplates (project templates) that can be used instantly.

 ## Introduction

-Devify is an open source project to develop a set of boilerplates for getting started with IoT device servers.
+Devify is an open source project to develop a set of boilerplates for getting started with interoperable IoT device servers.
 It aims to help you developing device server running on IoT devices and using emerging web technologies.

 ## Technology